-1) The discount can only be used once for an order of up to $5000.00, so plan your registry and final purchase wisely.
+1) The discount can only be used on up to two orders for a combined total of no more than $2,000.00, so plan your registry and final purchases wisely.

 2) The discount only applies to products that are sold by Amazon.com.

-3) The discount only applies to baby-related items.
+3) The discount only applies to baby-related or maternity items.
 Books, even baby-related books, do NOT fall under that category.
 Trust me, I tried to make that argument with customer service.